 Ideas and designs

-The idea of a bridge connecting Milsons Point and Dawes Point on opposite sides of Sydney Harbour, sprung up in 1815.
+The idea of a bridge connecting Milsons Point and Dawes Point on opposite sides of Sydney Harbour sprung up in 1815.
 It would be almost one hundred years before the idea started to become a reality.
-Dr John Bradfield, the chief engineer of New South Wales (NSW) Public Works was appointed to oversee the project in 1912.
-World War I hindered progress until in 1922 the NSW government finally passed legislation to allow the Bridge to be built, while a worldwide tender process searched for a worthy design.
+Dr John Bradfield, the chief engineer of the state public works was appointed to oversee the project in 1912.
+World War I hindered progress until in 1922 the government finally passed legislation to allow the Bridge to be built, while a worldwide tender process searched for a worthy design.

 Designs were submitted from six countries, with British firm Dorman, Long and Co. winning with their proposal for an arched bridge.
 The design bears strong resemblance to New York’s Hell Gate Bridge built in 1916, and Tyne Bridge in the UK that opened in 1928, only on a much larger scale.

 Build a bridge and get over it, Sydney Harbour that is

 Work began on the Bridge in 1924 and to prevent shipping hazards and additional costs, the arch was built in two halves anchored with giant steel cables to rocks.
 Two custom-designed creeper cranes were made to slink along the tops of the two half arches as they were being constructed, lifting the steel into place.

 In 1930, after a severe storm tested the Bridge, its two halves met for the first time.
 Workers on the Bridge were shouted a cheap beer and half-day holiday.
 Ferry horns tooted and their passengers waved with joy, as the Australian and British flags fluttered proudly in the breeze, hung from the creeper cranes.